Prevention & Wellness

 However, don't agree to keep secrets - your friend feeling suicidal is not something to keep to yourself!
 You need help and support, too.

-CAPS offers individual therapy and crisis intervention services: If your friend is in crisis (feeling suicidal, very depressed, doing risky impulsive things, or other things that worry you), you can bring them to CAPS.
+CAPS offers individual therapy and crisis intervention services: If your friend is in crisis (feeling suicidal, very depressed, doing risky impulsive things, or other things that worry you), you can bring them to CAPS, located at 228 Howard Hall.
 Tell the receptionist that your friend is in crisis and needs help TODAY and they will see a therapist.

-PWS is wellness education.
-If you have non-emergency questions or want to talk with a staff member more about how to help a friend, call PWS and ask!
+P&W is wellness education.
+If you have non-emergency questions or want to talk with a staff member more about how to help a friend, call P&W and ask.
 A staff member can talk with you by phone or set up a time to meet.
+Students may also visit our Free Resource Area for related wellness information.
+We are located on the right-hand side of the Wellness Center.

 If you are concerned about a roommate, it is always a good idea to let the RA or RD know.
 You will be given contact information for these people when you move in.